California has become the first state in the nation to push back school start times.

-For the past several years, health experts — including those at the Centers for Disease Control and Prevention (CDC) and the American Academy of Pediatricians (AAP) — have expounded on the health benefits of a later school start time for older students.
-Thanks to hormones and bodily changes, many teens have a harder time falling asleep at night and therefore a harder time dragging themselves out of bed in the morning.
+For the past several years, health experts — including those at the Centers for Disease Control and Prevention (CDC) and the American Academy of Pediatricians (AAP) — have emphasized the health benefits of a later school start time for older students.
+Because of hormones and other bodily changes, many teens have a harder time falling asleep at night and therefore a harder time dragging themselves out of bed in the morning.
 When they do get up, it's often after getting only a fraction of the nine plus hours of sleep they need to stay healthy.

 The domino effect

-For starters, there are financial issues associated with changing school start times.
-Most school districts have a carefully choreographed bus schedule designed to get kids of all ages to their appropriate schools on time.
-Change the high school start time and you may need more buses or drivers to accommodate the change.
-This can add up to hundreds of thousands if not millions of dollars depending on the school district.
+Many school districts are reluctant to make the change, primarily because of money.
+Most school districts have a carefully choreographed bus schedule to get kids of all ages to their appropriate schools on time.
+Change the high school start time and you may need more buses or drivers to accommodate the change, adding up to hundreds of thousands if not millions of dollars depending on the district.

 One solution that has worked in some districts is to keep bus schedules the same but swap the start times for elementary and high schools.
 An earlier start time might work better for younger students who are more likely to hit the hay earlier and wake up earlier each day.
 But this might also mean that little kids — who need at least 10 to 11 hours of sleep each night — may need to go to bed just after dinner.
 Logistically, it's never easy to alter the family schedule.

-Another big issue affecting the decision to change school start times?
-Sports.
-If schools start later, they will presumably end later, too, giving students less time for after-school activities, including clubs, jobs and the all-important sports.
+Another big issue affecting the decision to change school start times is sports.
+If schools start later, they'll presumably end later, too, giving students less time for after-school activities, including clubs, jobs and those all-important sports.
 Many student athletes already miss some school time to attend away games and practices.
-Moving the school day back means teens will miss even more school — or face having to decide between sports and their studies.
+Moving the school day back means teens will miss even more school or face having to decide between sports and their studies.

 Benefits all around

-The Los Angeles Times reported that a district-wide attendance increase of even one percent would bring in an extra $40 million per year for the Los Angeles Unified School District.
-In another study, researchers found that student athletes who get at least eight hours of sleep each night were less likely than their sleep-deprived peers to get injured on the field.
+In work shared at the AAP National Conference, researchers found that student athletes who got at least eight hours of sleep each night were less likely than their sleep-deprived peers to get injured on the field.

 So while students may have less time in the evenings for after-school activities, they may be able to make more out of the time they do have if they get a better night's sleep.

-The financial and logistical hindrances to altering school start times are issues that need to be addressed before school districts can move forward with schedule changes.
-But considering the extraordinary health benefits for teens that could be gained by making the change, it seems more than worth it to make the effort.
+The financial and logistical hindrances to altering school start times are daunting, but considering the health benefits that could be gained, it seems California has the right idea.